bluxmit/alnoda-workspaces/workspaces/r-workspace/README.md

 ## Why this images

-1. Uou need self-hosted remote development environment.
+1. You need self-hosted remote development environment for R.
 2. You want to be one 'docker run' command away from having everything needed to work with R.
-3. You need isolated environment where you can work with R without polluting main environment.
+3. You need isolated environment where you can work with R without affecting main environment.
+4. You need an environment that you can "move" to a more powerful machine if needed.

 ## Start